-When it was first announced that Disney were planning a live-action version of The Jungle Book, some comments at the time inferred that Disney were being lazy and unimaginative.
+When it was first announced that Disney was planning a live-action version of The Jungle Book, some comments at the time inferred that Disney was being lazy and unimaginative.

 After seeing the final product, these comments seem laughable, as The Jungle Book was an astonishingly good film.

 It had everything you could ever want in a film.
-It had interesting characters, an engaging story, moments of childlike wonderment and heart pounding, emotional moments that left you glued to the screen.
-The tone and style of the film was perfect, with the soundtrack and songs adding moments of pure joy to the whole viewer experience.
+It had interesting characters, an engaging story, moments of childlike wonderment and heart-pounding, emotional moments that left you glued to the screen.
+The tone and style of the film were perfect, with the soundtrack and songs adding moments of pure joy to the whole viewing experience.

 This film gets so many things right, that it makes you wonder why some of Disney’s more recent live-action films have stumbled a little.
 Especially when it comes to being able to captivate an audience.

 In terms of this film, one thing that it definitely gets right is the pacing.
 The film moves along at a near-perfect pace, which enhances the enjoyment of the film throughout.

 They didn’t hang about in this film, with the opening Disney logo flawlessly transitioning straight into the jungle setting and a chase scene, the film felt like it was constantly in motion.